Skip to main content

 8. Keep unnecessary files out of your Java container images using .dockerignore

-file.
+To prevent certain files in your (public) Git repository, you can use the .gitignore file.
 It prevents you from polluting Git repository with unnecessary files.
 In addition, it is a tool that helps prevent leaking sensitive files to a public repo.

-file.
+For Docker images, we have something similar — the .dockerignore file.
 Similar to the ignore file for Git, it ignores the files that match patterns specified in it which prevents unwanted files or directories from getting copied into your Docker image.

-command is started, the CLI tool sends the contents of the build context directory, (by default, this is the directory containing the Dockerfile), to the container runtime and that copy is what is used during the steps defined in the Dockerfile.
-Any file matching the pattern in the .dockerignore
+Technically, how this works is when a docker build command is started, the CLI tool sends the contents of the build context directory, (by default, this is the directory containing the Dockerfile), to the container runtime and that copy is what is used during the steps defined in the Dockerfile.
+Any file matching the pattern in the .dockerignore will not get copied over and, thus, will not be available to be included by a COPY or ADD command in the build.
+This has the added benefit of speeding up builds as that context copy can be made much more quickly if you exclude large directory trees, such as .git.
+This is especially pronounced if you are building on a Docker engine running on another server across a network connection.

 The simplified example used in this article assumes we are working with a single executable JAR.
 This is by no means the only way to deliver a Java application.
 In standalone Java applications, it can also be possible that we do not create a fat JAR where all dependencies are embedded inside the artifact.
 Depending on the context, we might need to copy complete directories with JARs our application depends on, or other files.
 We do not want sensitive information to slip into our Docker images by accident.
 Especially not if we publish these images publically.

-Here’s an example of a .dockerignore
+Here’s an example of a .dockerignore:

 .dockerignore